 The Jet Stream 500 is designed with safety in mind.
 The Jet Stream 500 is capable of automatically shutting down if it detects a problem.
-A security lock is also added to disable the unit when a supervisor is not present to prevent unsupervised operation of the wind tunnel.

 Overall, the Jet Stream 500 is an invaluable tool when it comes to visually demonstrating basic to advanced aerodynamic principles to students.